Senegal’s NIMA Codes to launch address app in 15 African countries – TechCrunch

 The startup plans to generate revenue through partnerships and API usage fees.

-Sall believes NIMA Codes’ new image-based location and chat-based business search functions could come together — akin to Google Maps and find nearby places — to create commercial revenue opportunities across merchants in West Africa’s large, informal economies.
+Sall believes NIMA Codes’ new image-based location and chat-based business search functions could come together — akin to Google Maps and finding nearby places — to create commercial revenue opportunities across merchants in West Africa’s large, informal economies.

 Another obvious plug-in for NIMA Codes’ service is Africa’s fast-growing ride-hail and delivery markets.
-Sall points 2019 data that Uber paid $58 million over three-years for map and search services.The U.S. ride-hail company has also tested an image-based directions app called OKHi in Kenya.
+Sall points to 2019 data that Uber paid $58 million over three years for map and search services.The U.S. ride-hail company has also tested an image-based directions app called OKHi in Kenya.
 And there are reports of Uber’s imminent expansion into Senegal.

 Whatever the application, Sall believes NIMA Codes is cornering a central point of demand in Sub-Saharan Africa.

-“The use-case is so big, you need to start with something and eventually expand,” he said.
+“The use case is so big, you need to start with something and eventually expand,” he said.

 “But everything wraps around having a reliable location service for people and small business.”